From Matilde di Canossa to date

 VENTURINI-BALDINI

-Beatrice Baldini and Carlo Venturini acquired the estate from the Marchese Giampiero Manodori Galliani and moved with their young family to live in Villa Manodori.
-The estate had been farmed by sharecroppers and tenant farmers, engaged in various traditional agricultural activities.
-While reorganising the roadways and fields and restoring the historical buildings, the family also founded the agricultural company Venturini Baldini, under whose name it operates up until present days, and started the production of organic wines, balsamic vinegars, and other farming produce.
+Beatrice Baldini and Carlo Venturini acquired the estate from Marchese Giampiero Manodori Galliani and moved with their young family to live in Villa Manodori — the beginning of an unbroken chain of family stewardship that continues to this day.
+The estate had been farmed by sharecroppers and tenant farmers across a range of traditional agricultural activities.
+The Venturini Baldini family reorganised the roadways and fields, restored the historic buildings, founded the agricultural company Venturini Baldini, and began the production of organic wines, balsamic vinegars, and other farm produce under the guidance of renowned winemaker Carlo Ferrini.

 1994